 Large woody debris (LWD) is important in streams because it creates pools, enhances deposition of spawning gravels, boosts trophic processes, and adds structural complexity.
 In the 1950s through 1970s, the Forest routinely removed large woody debris from streams and salvaged logged in the action area.
 Removal of LWD reduced fish habitat quality and resulted in stream incision that is still evident today.
 Large Woody Debris is delivered to stream channels naturally by landslides, and by trees falling from adjacent riparian areas.
-Road construction has created a barrier to the movement of wood from upstream locations to LFH; if pieces of wood are moved down stream they are likely to be caught in a culvert and removed during road maintenance.
-The dams at Lake Harriet and Timber Lake also block the movement of wood from the.
+Road construction has created a barrier to the movement of wood from upstream locations to LFH; if pieces of wood are moved down stream they are caught in a culvert and removed during road maintenance.
+The dam at Lake Harriet also blocks the movement of wood from reaching LFH.